In the 21st century, no company with an eye on global expansion can afford to ignore China.

 Doing business in China is a daunting prospect, but the potential rewards are huge.
 It is a massive market, with more middle-income and high-income consumers coming on-stream every year.

-When it comes to building a presence in this exciting region, Chinese Whispers is one game you don’t want to play.
+When it comes to building a presence in this exciting region, you definitely don’t want to get lost in translation.